Cody Carpenter

-John Cody Carpenter (born May 7, 1984) is an American musician and composer.
+John Cody Carpenter, Jr (born May 7, 1984) is an American musician and composer.
 He is the son of film director John Carpenter and actress Adrienne Barbeau.
-Carpenter is mostly known for his work with his father and musician Daniel Davies, as well as his various solo projects.
+Carpenter is mostly known for his work with his godfather and musician Daniel Davies, as well as his various solo projects.

 Early life

-Carpenter was born on May 7, 1984, in Los Angeles, California.
-He began taking piano lessons at a very young age, and was always surrounded by instruments at both his mother's and father's house, who had separated shortly after his birth.
+Carpenter was born on May 7, 1984, in Los Angeles, California, U.S..
+He began taking piano lessons at a young age, and was always surrounded by instruments at both his mother's and father's house, who had separated shortly after his birth.

 Carpenter started writing music at age 13, but admits he "didn't write anything of quality until I was into my mid-20s".
 He has been referred to by his middle name 'Cody' since birth to avoid confusion with his father.

 Career

 With John Carpenter

 Carpenter's first major musical contributions were to Vampires (1998) and Ghosts of Mars (2001), where he is credited as playing keyboards.

 In 2005 and 2006, Carpenter composed and performed the soundtrack to both "Cigarette Burns" and "Pro-Life", John Carpenter's two episodes in Showtime's Masters of Horror anthology television series.

 2015 saw the release of Lost Themes, the first musical collaboration of Carpenter, his father, and Daniel Davies.
-The trio would continue to work together with 2016's Lost Themes II, after which they would embark on a European and North American tour performing popular themes from John Carpenter's films and material from both Lost Themes albums.
-In 2017, the trio would re-record a number of John Carpenter's best-known movie themes in for Anthology: Movie Themes 1974-1998.
+The trio continued to work together with 2016's Lost Themes II, after which they embarked on a European and North American tour, performing popular themes from John Carpenter's films and material from both Lost Themes albums.
+In 2017, the trio re-recorded a number of John Carpenter's best-known movie themes in for Anthology: Movie Themes 1974-1998.

 In 2018, both Carpenters and Davies composed the score for Halloween (2018), and Lost Themes III in 2021.
 In 2022, they also composed the score for the remake Firestarter.
+Lost Themes IV was released in May of 2024.

 Solo work

 Differing from his composing work and his collaborations with his father, Carpenter's solo work falls more in the genres of progressive rock and jazz fusion, with Carpenter listing such artists as Genesis, ELP, Vince DiCola, and T-Square as major influences.
-Cody would release a number of solo albums exclusively on Bandcamp from 2014 to 2018.
+Cody released a number of solo albums exclusively on Bandcamp from 2014 to 2018.

 In 2018, Carpenter released his first non-Bandcamp exclusive progressive rock album on Blue Canoe Records titled Cody Carpenter's Interdependence.
-This would be his first album in a series of Blue Canoe Records releases featuring recurring guest musicians such as Jimmy Haslip, Virgil Donati, Scott Seiver, and Jimmy Branly.
+This was his first album in a series of Blue Canoe Records releases featuring recurring guest musicians such as Jimmy Haslip, Virgil Donati, Scott Seiver, and Jimmy Branly.

 He would follow up with 2019's Force of Nature and 2020's Control, both featuring many of the same guest musicians as well as PJ D'Atri, John Konesky, and Junior Braguinha.